Baljan/baljans-balla-blipp/README.md

 ## Development

-Can be run for example using the npm package `serve`.
+Can be run for example using.

 ```
-npx serve web-root
+npm run dev
 ```

 Will then be reachable at `http://localhost:5000`.
 To run in a testing environment you can add the `testing` and `theme` URL parameters.